Surveillance - national and international - its evaluation and use

 • Interpretation of statistics to provide information: but care needed with timeliness, completeness, representation

-• Continuing surveillance to evaluate action
+• Continuing surveillance to evaluate actions taken.

 Categories of surveillance